Early Detection of Lung Cancer

 The launch of the Lung Cancer screening project in Bulwell with local MP Graham Allen and Audrey, a patient who took part in the pilot project

-During the health check, patients will be assessed.
-Any high risk patients will be offered a low dose CT (LDCT) scan.
-The scan will then identify if the patient has any nodules on their lungs.
-If they do, they will be referred to the Nottingham University Hospital’s (NUH) Lung Cancer Multidisciplinary Team (MDT) for regular monitoring and follow up.
+During the health check, patients were assessed.
+Any high risk patients were offered a low dose CT (LDCT) scan.
+The scan then identified if the patient has any nodules on their lungs.